 - 3. Set the Measurement Range parameters used for the advanced operating mode.
 See section 4-1 for more details. - 4.
 Set the number of measurement results used to calculate the drift.
 The calculated drift slope is shown in the Slope plot (see item 13).
-Changing the drift parameter after a measurement session will compute again the drift slope results.

-- 5. Write personal Comments to add to the saved measurement file. - 6.
+Changing the drift parameter after a measurement session will compute again the drift slope results. - 5.
+Write personal Comments to add to the saved measurement file. - 6.
 Start measurements in advanced operating mode.
 If the "step-by-step" mode is enabled, the start button changes to Step after the first measurement and needs to be pushed again for the next measurement. - 7.
 Stop measurements in advanced operating mode.
 A stopped measurement cannot be restarted from where it has been stopped. - 8.
-Save measurement results to an XML file. - 9.
+Save measurement results to an XML file.
+(The default MFCTool measurement file name is constructed as - "ProbeArrayType\ProbeArraySerialNumber\DateTime\OperatingMode.mxr.xml"). - 9.
 Load a measurement XML file to review the results. - 10.
-Displays current measurement number. - 11.
-Displays the continuous probe measurements in a 2D plot, in MHz (NMR frequency) or in Tesla.
+Displays current measurement number.

+11. Displays the continuous probe measurements in a 2D plot, in MHz (NMR frequency) or in Tesla.

 - A. Set the trace persistence in the plot.
-The newer the measurements, the darker the points in the plot. - B. Swap the X and Y axes. - a.
-Mirror the X axis. - 12.
-Display the measurement results in a 2D plot.

-Axis Y: NMR measurement results [MHz] or [T]
+The newer the measurements, the darker the points in the plot. - B. Swap the X and Y axes. - C. Mirror the X axis. - 12.
+Display the measurement results in a 2D plot. - Axis X: Date & Time [Y-M-D, hh:mm:ss.xxx] - Axis Y: NMR measurement results [MHz] or [T]